Cost of living · Huntsville, Alabama · 2026

 How much does housing cost in Huntsville?

 A 2-bedroom apartment in Huntsville costs approximately $1,310 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 36% of the monthly needs budget, housing is the largest cost category here.

 Is Huntsville more expensive than the national average?